MISP/misp-website/_posts/2020-09-30-How-To-Make-A-MISP-Import-Script.md

 An import script is run from a terminal to push data into a MISP, but a MISP module runs into a MISP instance.
 For more information about MISP modules, see [here](https://misp.github.io/misp-modules/)

-This script will add data from github as object to an existing MISP event.
+This script will add data from GitHub as object to an existing MISP event.

 **Tips:** in early phase or for testing purpose, it's better to start with an import module to test the code and results.
 If it's conclusive you can code a MISP module.